-François-Xavier Roth and Guillaume Vincent invite us to rediscover an unknown masterpiece of french opera : Le Timbre d’Argent by Camille Saint-Saëns.
-Representations for the fifth edition of Palazzetto Bru Zane’s Paris festival from Friday, June 9th to Monday, June 19th 2017 at the Opéra Comique.
+François-Xavier Roth and Guillaume Vincent invite us to rediscover an unknown masterpiece of French opera : Le Timbre d’Argent by Camille Saint-Saëns.
+Performances for the fifth edition of Palazzetto Bru Zane’s Paris festival from Friday, June 9th to Monday, June 19th 2017 at the Opéra Comique.

 « There is everything in this artwork, from symphony to operetta, from operatic drama to ballet » Saint-Saëns

 On a Christmas night, Conrad, an obscure Viennese painter, rebels against misery.
-Unlucky in love and society, he can’t take it any longer.
-During a deep crisis of despair, his physician appears to him in the guise of a devil.
+Unlucky in love and society, he cannot take it any longer.
+During a deep crisis of despair, his physician appears to him in the disguise of a devil.
 The latter offers him a magical object, his silver bell, each ringing of which will make him rich in abundance, while causing the death of an innocent.
-Upon waking, betwiched Conrad strikes the bell : gold flows but a dead already collapsed on his doorstep.
+Upon waking, betwiched Conrad strikes the bell : gold flows but a dead man has already collapsed on his doorstep.

-Devised by the librettists to Faust and Les Contes d’Hoffmann, Le Timbre d’Argent is one of the most important artwork of the composer Camille Saint-Saëns.
-Despite the success, Le Timbre d’Argent sank into oblivion further to politic and social events in the end of 19th century -wars, intability of theaters.
-Forty years after the first representation in 1877, the composer writes “this artwork appeared like a revolutionnary and prodigiously avanced work”.
+Devised by the librettists of Faust and Les Contes d’Hoffmann, Le Timbre d’Argent is one of the most important work of the composer Camille Saint-Saëns.
+Despite its success, Le Timbre d’Argent sank into oblivion because of politic and social events in the end of 19th century -wars, intability of theaters.
+Forty years after the first performance in 1877, the composer writes “this artwork appeared like a revolutionary and prodigiously advanced work”.

 Les Siècles orchestra – Accentus choir

 Guillaume Vincent staging

 Conrad Edgaras Montvidas

 Spiridion Tassis Christoyannis

 Benedict Yu Shao